Cami Privett

-Cambria Danielle Privett (born March 16, 1993) is an American soccer player who plays as a midfielder.
+Cambria Danielle Privett (born March 16, 1993, Bakersfield, CA) is an American soccer player who plays as a midfielder.

 Playing career

 UC Irvine Anteaters, 2011–2014

 Privett attended UC Irvine where played for the Anteaters from 2011 to 2014 and studied Sociology.
 As a freshman, Privett was named the Big West Conference Freshman of the Year and second team All-Big West.
 She scored five goals, two game-winners, and assisted on five while registering 14 shots, 9 of which were on goal.
 During her sophomore season, she started 13 of the 16 matches she played in, recording on assist and seven shots, 5 of which were on goal.
 As a junior, Privett started 15 of the 16 matches she played, scoring 2 goals and 2 assists, with 17 shots, 7 of which were on goal.

 Houston Dash, 2015–2017

 In 2015, Privett played for the Houston Dash as an amateur player.
 Privett made the Houston Dash's amateur squad after paying a $75 fee to attend an open tryout.
 After getting an invitation to attend the Dash pre-season, she cancelled her plans to try out for other squads and focused on making the Dash.
 Between injuries, trades, and the Women's World Cup, Privett became needed in the midfield and made her NWSL debut as a 58th-minute substitute against FC Kansas City on May 2.

 Dash head coach Randy Waldrum said of Privett making the squad: "Cami is kind of a dream story where, I think, I'll go to the open tryouts and pay $75 to go try out, and, all of the sudden, the next thing I know, a few months later, I'm playing in my first pro game.
 You'd never know that around her; the moment doesn't seem to faze her."

 During the Dash's offseason, Privett played for the Norwegian club Kolbotn, as a Dash teammate, Rachel Axon, had played there the previous offseason.
 Although the language barrier made training difficult, Privett was able to score goals, get starts, get minutes, and worked on catching up on the "speed of play coming from college... is the biggest difference."
 Of the difference in styles, Privett said that Kolbotn "play[s] a lot more direct then we do here [at the Dash]."

 In February 2016, Privett signed a professional contract with the Dash.
 She made her season debut for the club in the Dash's 0–0 draw against Sky Blue FC.
 Privett played in 15 of 20 games for the Dash during the 2016 season, recording 11 starts and tallied 1,059 total minutes.